Medically review by Kim Langdon

 While quinoa is mostly rich with fiber, protein, and B vitamins, it also contains some vitamin E and vitamin A.

 Overall, it is an incredible source of minerals and energizing vitamins.

 Finally, quinoa contains a really naturally balanced macronutrient ratio with a healthy dose of slow carbs paired with protein and fiber for long-lasting fuel.

 It's a heart-healthy food.

 Nor do we talk about the omega-3 fatty acids contained in quinoa or the alpha-linoleic acid.
-ALA is one of the strongest protectors against heart disease, and is known to reduce risk of cardiac arrest.
+ALA is one of the strongest protectors against heart disease and is known to reduce the risk of cardiac arrest.

 We know that ALA intake is much more potent when ingested from food sources in comparison to supplement sources, so adding an ALA-rich food like quinoa to the diet is a great preventative measure.